Phil Willmott

 Phil Willmott (born 26 January 1968) is a British director, playwright, arts journalist, teacher, and founder of London based theatre production company The Steam Industry.

 He was the Artistic Director of the Finborough Theatre in London's Earl's Court from 1994 to 1999.

 He is also the chief theatre reviewer for the British satirical radio series Mind The Gap, and was chief critic for the online ticketing agency London Box Office until 2020.

-Career at a glance

-Phil Willmott is a multi-award-winning director, artistic director, playwright, composer, librettist, teacher, arts journalist, and occasional actor.
-He has worked in theatres across the world on everything from classical drama, musicals and family shows to cabaret and cutting edge new writing.

 Positions

 He is the founding Artistic Director of his award-winning theatre company THE STEAM INDUSTRY incorporating The Finborough Theatre (under the Artistic Directorship of Neil McPherson) and London's annual Free Theatre Festival at the open-air "Scoop" amphitheatre on the South Bank.

 He was an Associate Artist of London's acclaimed Battersea Arts Centre for ten years and has also been Associate Director of the Yvonne Arnaud Theatre in Guildford and Co-Director of the UK's leading degree course in Musical Theatre at Arts Educational Schools London where he was also Head of Acting.